DEFRA/ffc-development-guide/standards/configuration-management.md

 ## Microservice specific values

-When you want to provide a value depending on the specific microservice and not just the service you can add a different label to that key referncing the name of the microservice.
+When you want to provide a value depending on the specific microservice and not just the service you can add a different label to that key referencing the name of the microservice.

 For example, if you have a key `ffc-demo/common/container.port` with an unlabelled value of `4000` and a value of `5000` labelled `ffc-demo-web`, then all `ffc-demo` services would get a value of `4000` except the `ffc-demo-web` microservice which would get `5000`.